ginnox1/iCADdocs_online/RetainingWallDesign/RetainingWallDesign.md

 - Generating design and analysis report from **Sessions \> Build Report.**

-- Generating bill of quantity (BoQ) estimate from **iFunctions \> Generate BoQ**
+- Generating bill of quantity (BoQ) estimate from **Workflow \> Generate BoQ**

-Note: To generate a complete listing of BoQ, make sure all segments are designed satisfactorily, and:

-\(a\) Navigate cross-section view from beginning to end

-\(b\) Generate the plan view is also essential.
+    > Note: To generate a complete listing of BoQ, make sure all segments are designed satisfactorily, Navigate cross-section view from beginning to end, and finally, Generate the plan view is also essential.

-## Generating AutoCAD drawings
+### Generating AutoCAD drawings
 [Back to ToC](#table-of-contents)

 Refer to the finishing solutions section of the user manual to learn how common tools are use to generate drawings to AutoCAD, including Transverse and longitudinal cross-section views.

-## Generating Plan Views
+### Generating Plan Views
 [Back to ToC](#table-of-contents)

 Plan views are key output for this module.
 These can be used to generate important layout information overlaying topographic maps, as well as related positioning details for the drawing album.
-To generate the plan
+To generate the plan view:
-view:

 1\.
 Make sure all identified segments are designed for appropriate bottom widths.
-Then go to **iFunctions \> Show Plan** or CTRL+T. The view is generated to maintain the orientation of the layout object.
+Then go to **Workflow \> Show Plan** or `Ctrl`+`T`.
+The view is generated to maintain the orientation of the layout object.

 2\.
 Use the *Generating Additional Plots to AutoCAD* option to render this to AutoCAD.

 <img src="./media/image33.png"
 style="width:2.91875in;height:2.26319in" />